HowestDAE/dae16-Goncalo-Alexandre-Viveiros-Guilherme/README.md

 Applied object composition to Egg and Yoshi Class.
 Yoshi has Eggs.

 ### Inheritance
-Applied Inheritance to the Entity class which has 4 different children.
+Applied Inheritance to the Entity class which has multiple different children. for example.:Enemy,Yoshi,Mario,Eggs.
+Enemy also has multiple children.
-Enemy,Yoshi,Mario,Eggs.
-Enemy also has a child which is the Shy Guy.

 ### ..